AdobeDocs/experience-manager-65.en/help/forms/using/using-aem-translation-workflow-to-localize-adaptive-forms.md

    [Document of Record settings](/help/forms/using/generate-document-of-record-for-non-xfa-based-adaptive-forms.md#p-document-of-record-settings-p)

 1. [Customize the branding information of the document of record](/help/forms/using/generate-document-of-record-for-non-xfa-based-adaptive-forms.md) and ensure that the browser locale is set to the same language to which you have localized the Adaptive Form using machine language.
 The browser locale helps localize the branding information in the document of record.
-1. To view the localized document of record, tap Generate Preview.
+1. To view the localized document of record, select Generate Preview.
 The document of record PDF is generated and opened in a new tab in your browser.

 ## Localizing an adaptive form and its document of record using Human Translation {#localizing-an-adaptive-form-and-its-document-of-record-using-human-translation}